flame-engine/flame/doc/game.md

  - With the use of the `pauseEngine` and `resumeEngine` methods.
  - By changing the `paused` attribute.

-When pausing a Flame `Game`, the `GameLoop` is effectively paused, meaning that no updates and new renders will happen until it is resumed.
+When pausing a Flame `Game`, the `GameLoop` is effectively paused, meaning that no updates or new renders will happen until it is resumed.

 To pause/resume the update of custom components, custom logic needs to be implemented on each